2teez/simple_getopt/README.md

 1. flag/switches without an attached values.
 These are seen as a `boolean` values.
 2. options that has values attached.
 These can be used as HashMap regular key/value.

 It should be emphasised that `simple_getopt` job is to parse (i.e break up nicely) options given from the CLI and allow the user focus on how to use these without cumberasome formatting.
+The returned options are `READ-ONLY`.
+So there are no suprises since the user or the program cannot modify the options given from the CLI.

 ## Example
 ```